klamping/unmanagement/manuscript/the-best-fight.md

 Make criticism sacred.
 Anticipate personal feelings and the misinterpretations due to them.
 Clarify points.

 Never criticize someone's thoughts as uncalled-for or improper.
 That only undermines the trust the team is working so hard to build.
-Yes, the timing could be wrong, or the critcism too direct, but if that's the case, work on improving the environment.
+Yes, the timing could be wrong, or the criticism too direct, but if that's the case, work on improving the environment.
 How can the team allow for more opportunities to express themselves at the right time?

 ---